Process and Power Engineering

 Term 2

-Dec 9 — Last day classes before break, year 2
+Dec 9 — Last day of classes before break for year 2

-Dec 10 — First day of term 2, practicum commences year 1, classes commence year 2
+Dec 10 — First day of term 2. • Year 1 practicum starts • Year 2 classes start

-Jan 12 — Last day to drop term 2 year 2 classes with full refund of term 2 fees
+Jan 12 — Last day to drop term 2 year 2 classes with full refund of fees

-Jan 13 — Last day to drop term 2 year 1 classes with full refund of term 2 fees
+Jan 13 — Last day to drop semester 2 year 1 classes with full refund of fees

 May 26 — Last day to withdraw from practicum with full refund